-Children may be less able to give assent to participate in data collection compared to adults and may be even more vulnerable in conflict-affected contexts.
-However, often the perspectives of children may be important to understanding the full situation of the affected population and how violence is impacting the lives of children living in conflict-affected areas.
+Children may be less able to give consent to participate in data collection compared to adults and may be even more vulnerable in conflict-affected contexts.
+However, the perspectives of children can often be important to understanding the full situation of the affected population and how violence is impacting the lives of children living in conflict-affected areas.
+See specialized studies - such as the Violence against